spirosmouratis/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 *can be accepted or not for a loan application*

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+Inverse regularization parameter - A control variable that retains strength modification of Regularization by being inversely positioned to the Lambda regulator.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**